pyralog/pyralog/CLIENT_PARTITIONING_PATTERNS.md

 ---

-### Use Case Deep Dive: Snowflake IDs
+### Use Case Deep Dive: Scarab IDs

-**What is Snowflake?**
+**What is Scarab?**

-Snowflake is Twitter's distributed unique ID generator algorithm (created 2010), and it's one of the most popular use cases for durable counters like the Obelisk Sequencer.
+Scarab is DLog's distributed unique ID generator (inspired by Twitter's Snowflake algorithm, created 2010), and it's one of the most popular use cases for durable counters like the Obelisk Sequencer.

 **Structure (64-bit ID):**

 ```
 ┌─────────────────────────────────────────────────────────────┐
-│  Snowflake ID Bit Layout (64 bits total)                    │
+│  Scarab ID Bit Layout (64 bits total)                    │
 ├─────────────────────────────────────────────────────────────┤
 │                                                             │
 │  Bit 0:       Sign bit (always 0, keeps ID positive)        │